nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 4. The command execution calls `hasStudent(name)` and `hasSession(name, sessionToAdd)` to validate the inputs before calling `addSession(name, sessionToAdd)` which adds the session to the specific student.
 5. The result of the command execution is encapsulated as a CommandResult object which is passed back to the Ui.

+The `DeleteSessionCommand` does the opposite -- it calls `Model#deleteSession(studentName, sessionIndex)` instead which calls `AddressBook#removeSession(studentName, sessionIndex)` and `UniqueStudentList#deleteSession(targetStudent, sessionIndex)`.

+The following sequence diagram shows how deleting a session works:

 #### Design Considerations
 Aspect 1: Type of input for AddSessionCommand